How to Add Attachment to an Email on iPhone

 📌 Even if photos appear inline, they’re treated as standard attachments.

 💡 If your inbox feels cluttered after sending and receiving so many emails, Clean Email can help.
-Features like Unsubscriber and Auto Clean reduce noise so you know how to attach file to email on iPhone, especially when trying to delete Gmail attachments for space.
+Features like Unsubscriber and Auto Clean reduce noise so you know how to attach a file to an email on iPhone, especially when trying to delete Gmail attachments for space.

-📌 Learn how to find, resend or delete unsent emails on iPhone here.
+📌 Learn how to find, resend, or delete unsent emails on iPhone here.

 How to Add Attachments to Outlook Emails